dmatscheko/metacompiler/README.md

 #### Data Handling

 * __up__ (for upstream)
   All local variables.
-All _'up.*'_ variables can be changed by the user.
-This includes _'up.in'_.
+All `up.*` variables can be changed by the user.
+This includes `up.in`.
   * __up.in__
   (string) The collective matched strings of all child nodes.
   * __up.\*__
   User generated local variables.
 They can be arbitrary objects.
 Those objects are concatenated to arrays of objects when being propagated upwards.
   * __up.str\*__
   User generated local variables.
-All variables that start with _'str'_ must be strings.
+All variables that start with `str` must be strings.
 Those objects are concatenated as strings when being propagated upwards. up.in is an example of such string concatenation.
 * __ltr__ (for left to right)
   All global variables (Global JS variables can be used too).
-All _'ltr.*'_ variables can be changed by the user.
-This includes _'ltr.in'_.
+All `ltr.*` variables can be changed by the user.
+This includes `ltr.in`.
   * __ltr.in__
   (string) The collective matched strings of all nodes from left to right.
 Only matched strings of nodes to the right (that are not processed yet), are not included.
   * __ltr.\*__
   User generated global variables.
 They can be arbitrary objects.
-Except for _'ltr.in'_, those objects are not changed by the compiler.
+Except for `ltr.in`, those objects are not changed by the compiler.

 ##### The stack